HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 used to generate the data.
 Currently `yieldplotlib` contains modules for analyzing AYO and EXOSIMS, but is easily extensible and support for other yield codes can be easily added in the future.

+# Methods and Functionality

+## Parsing and Getting Values
+`yieldplotlib` uses a file node and directory structure to parse the yield output or input packages from AYO and EXOSIMS.
+It then uses a user generated `key_map` to link the EXOSIMS and AYO keys to a universal key in `yieldplotlib`.
+This `key_map` is automatically generated from a CSV file which has a stable version hosted locally on the repository and an active development version on Google Sheets for broader collaboration.
+An example few lines from the CSV file can be Found in Table ??.

+Once the yield packages are parsed a getter can be called on the directories (i.e. `ayo.get('yield_earth')`) to return the corresponding value from the yield code.

+## Plotting

+`yieldplotlib` contains scripts for generating common plots used in yield code visualizations to provide instant usability for comparing AYO and EXOSIMS as motivated by rapid pace of the ongoing architecture trade studies for HWO.
+This also serves to provide examples on how the package can be used for those who want to use the `yieldplotlib` structure to generate their own visualizations.

+Figure \autoref{fig:hz_completeness} and Figure \autoref{fig:planet_hists} show two different types of yield outputs.
+Figure \autoref{fig:hz_completeness} shows the the fraction of a star's habitable zone that cen be sampled by during the lifetime of a mission known as the ``habitable zone completeness'' with the two yield codes in side by side axes and using the same color bar for ease of comparison.
+Figure \autoref{fig:planet_hists} shows histograms of the total number of detected planets foudn for each yield code as a function of planet type.

+![Plot of the Habitable Zone (HZ) completeness as a function of host star luminosity (in units of Solar luminosity) and distance (in parsecs).
+Here the AYO results are on the left and the EXOSIMS results are on the right.\label{fig:hz_completeness}](figures/TEMP_hz_completeness.jpeg)

+![Bar chart showing expected EXOSIMS planet yields for hot (pink), warm (yellow), and cold (blue) Rocky planets, Super Earths, Sub-Neptunes, Neptunes and Jupiters.
+\label{fig:planet_hists}](figures/TEMP_planet_histograms.jpeg)

+Yield code inputs can also have a profound impact on their calculations and so plottign these values is also important to ensure consistency.
+Figure \autoref{fig:core_throughput} shows the throughput for a key series of optics in the observatory known as a coronagraph.
+Smaller throughputs mean less planet late makes it onto the detector and can have a profound impact on yields.

+![Core throughput vs. separation (in lambda/D) for the amplitude apodized vortex coronagraph assumed by AYO (dotted yellow), EXOSIMS (dashed pink) and pulled directly from the yield input package using yippy (solid blue).
+Slight differences between the codes can be attributed to how the "core" is defined.
+EXOSIMS and yippy adopt a fixed radius circular aperture whereas AYO defines an aperture based on pixels having more than 30% of the peak flux.
+Additional sources of difference can also lie in the interpolation methods used by all of the codes.
+\label{fig:core_throughput}](figures/TEMP_core_throughput.jpg)

+## Pipeline and Command Line Interface

 # Acknowledgements